Author: Michael

 GRADCHAT is a relatively new forum for graduate students to discuss topics that impact the graduate school experience.
 The purpose of GRADCHAT is to foster community and connection among graduate students, especially students representing marginalized groups.
 From time to time, special guests may be featured in a GRADCHAT session, but GRADCHAT is one way we can have open dialog about issues that matter.

-GRADCHATs are held virtually via Webex and the link can be accessed HERE.
+GRADCHATs are held virtually via Webex, and the link can be accessed HERE.
 Conversations will NOT be recorded.
 Graduate students across all regional campuses are encouraged to attend and connect!

 Fall 2025 Dates/Topics: